Apollo 16 in 3D

 And here we have a nice view of Stone mountain in the distance and Plum crater.

-One of the most spectacular shots from the mission is this view across North Ray crater towards the mountains behind it, and because of the scale involved we can also use the Japanese and Indian models.
+One of the most spectacular shots from the mission is this view across North Ray crater towards the mountains behind it, and because of the scale involved we can also use the Japanese, Chinese and Indian models.

 As with all the other examples from all the missions, the 3D DEM models provide ample confirmation that the views taken by Apollo astronauts are completely accurate.
 Many of the panoramas used here were published in popular periodicals like National Geographic and scientific reports nearly 50 years ago, and probes from different countries confirm that they are genuine.